JuliaPluto/HypertextLiteral.jl/README.md

     <ul><li>Who Gets What &#38; Why<li>Switch<li>Governing The Commons</ul>
     =#

-The equivalent macro syntax supports arbitrary levels of nesting.
-Here we show only one level of nesting.
+The equivalent macro syntax supports arbitrary levels of nesting, although we only shoe one level of nesting here.

     books = ["Who Gets What & Why", "Switch", "Governing The Commons"]